greglank/greglank.github.io/covid.md

 This is a lightly-edited adaptation of an email I wrote to my poker group.
 I am including it in my data science portfolio because it
 - Is a good example of how data can inform decision-making in all aspects of life
-- Demonstrates how I write and communicate (yes, I include headers and formatted links in my emails... at least the important ones!)
+- Demonstrates how I write and communicate (yes, I included headers and formatted links in my email!)
 - Is part of a conversation that I would like to see happening more openly and frequently

-I am not an expert on COVID-19, but I do try to make decisions based on the best available evidence.
+I am not an expert on COVID-19, but as a data scientist, I try to make decisions based on the best available evidence.
 This is what it looks like to be data-driven in everyday life!
 If the information below is misleading or incorrect, or if you have links to information that is better (newer, more thorough, more strongly established, more rigorous, more accessible, and/or more effectively communicated), please let me know and I will update this page!

 For other examples of my communication style, see my [Poker AI and Machine Learning Insights](ai) and [NCAA March Madness Pool Optimizer](ncaa) projects.

 ### Email Context

-In October 2023, I attended a concert in Las Vegas (U2 at the Sphere -- amazing!).
-I play poker regularly with an online group that uses audio/video chat via Discord while playing.
+I attended a concert in Las Vegas.
 A number of my poker-playing friends wanted to hear about the experience, so I wrote an email to the group talking about the concert and my poker-playing adventures.

 In a follow-up email I also wrote a description of what I did behind the scenes to make the concert trip safer in the era of COVID-19.
 [From a sociological perspective](https://www.agjohnson.us/glad/arent-systems-just-people/), I stepped off the path of least resistance by taking COVID-19 precautions, and I needed to be vocal and visible about why.